Azoy/swift-evolution/proposals/nnnn-mutex.md

 }
 ```

-This is a very common use case for such a type to provide quick and relatively easy synchronization for this internal shared mutable state.
-Another very common example is a global cache, usually either an array or dictionary:
+Use cases for such a synchronized type are common.
+Another common need is a global cache, such as a dictionary:

 ```swift
 let globalCache = Mutex<[MyKey: MyValue]>([:])